piedraj/instructions/MKSHAPESRDF.md

     source start.sh

-# Produce a valid VOMS proxy

-*Only necessary if Grid access is needed.*

-    voms-proxy-init -voms cms -rfc --valid 168:0

-# Get the analysis configuration
+Get the analysis configuration.

     git clone https://github.com/calderona/DarkHiggs_RDF
     cd DarkHiggs_RDF/Full2018_v7/

+# 3. Always do

+Everytime you start a new session you need to follow these steps.

+    ssh -Y -l <username> lxplus9.cern.ch -o ServerAliveInterval=240 bash -l
+    source start.sh

+*Only necessary if Grid access is needed.* Produce a valid VOMS proxy.

+    voms-proxy-init -voms cms -rfc --valid 168:0

-# Do the work
+# 4. Do the work

 | Action            | Command                                                                 |
 |:------------------|:------------------------------------------------------------------------|